 Purpose

-More information is available from the Department of Prime Minister and Cabinet:
+More information about preventing and countering violent extremism is available from the Department of Prime Minister and Cabinet:

 Counter-terrorism - Department of the Prime Minister and Cabinet (DPMC)

-What are the Fund’s priorities?
+What is the Fund’s priority?

 What can be funded